laravel/docs/collections.md

 <a name="method-intersect"></a>
 #### `intersect()` {#collection-method}

-The `intersect` method removes any values that are not present in the given `array` or collection:
+The `intersect` method removes any values from the original collection that are not present in the given `array` or collection.
+The resulting collection will preserve the original collection's keys:

     $collection = collect(['Desk', 'Sofa', 'Chair']);